futantan/Make-Dir-For-Leetcode/README.md

 ## What

-This script will ccreate a folder for Leetcode, in each subfolder there will be a file named `README.md`, the content of this file will be the corresponding problem contet of Leetcode.
+This script will create a folder for LeetCode, in each subfolder there will be a file named `README.md`, the content of this file will be the corresponding problem content of LeetCode.

 ## Who

-If you'd like to use Leetcode to practice you algorithms skills and willing to share your code with others on github, this is right for you!
+If you'd like to use LeetCode to practice you algorithms skills and willing to share your code with others on github, this is right for you!

-It might not suitable for you if you only want to read it on your own computer because the `README.md` file contains html code which is hard to read, but if you can convert it to mardwon and preview it, it will be nice too.
+It might not suitable for you if you only want to read it on your own computer because the `README.md` file contains html code which is hard to read, but if you can convert it to markdown and preview it, it will be nice too.

 ## Setup